voluntadpear/homepage/blog/comparing-react-hooks-with-vue-composition-api.md

 > If you’re familiar with React class lifecycle methods, you can think of `useEffect` Hook as `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount` combined.

-It is possible however, to control when `useEffect` will run and bringing us closer to the mental model of running side effects in lifecycles:
+It is possible, however, to control when `useEffect` will run and bringing us closer to the mental model of running side effects in lifecycles:

 ```js
 useEffect(() => {